NiJeTi/cinema-keeper-legacy/README.md

 3. Only initial members of channel can unlock it
 ---

-## ⚠️ This project is in it's most earliest stage of development (it's kind of empty)
+## ⚠️ Only bot base implemented
+The bot is now ready to run, but there is no command modules has been implemented